Importing Plywood to the USA: ‘Wood’ You Know What to Do?

 copy-link-to-clipboard Copy URL to Clipboard

-The process by which the panels are created uses resins and glues that are regulated by the EPA.
-The majority of plywood panels can be imported to the U.S. without a permit.
-Exceptions exist depending on what type of timber gets used to create the panels in the first place.
+The majority of plywood panels can also be imported to the U.S. without a timber permit.
+There are exceptions based on the type of timber used to create the panels in the first place.

 If you are looking to import other kinds of timber, check out our article, “Importing Wood to USA”.